Guidance on Contact for Children in Care

 Planning contact to make sure it meets the child's needs is essential:

 - Make sure that the Core Assessment has sufficient information on the matters that are important for deciding on contact - e.g. nature/type of attachment (focusing on the child's needs) parents' ability to commit to a particular regime, who in the wider family / community is important to the child.
 Contact arrangements to siblings are particularly important;

-- Ensure that plans for contact are discussed fully at the legal planning meeting.
+- Ensure that plans for contact are discussed fully at the Legal Gateway/Planning Meeting.
 Do not just concentrate on threshold;

 - Provide clear plans, both in the social worker's initial statement and first Care Plan, evidencing your reasons for recommendation for frequency/venue/type of supervision with reference to the core assessment;